IBM/CodeEngine/README.md

 followed is:

 - a `build` script shows how each container image used in the sample is built.
-  By default, the script will push the image to the `ibmcom` namespace on DockerHub, so to use this yourself you'll need to set the `REGISTRY` environment variable to your own registry and/or namespace.
+  By default, the script will push the image to the `icr.io/codeengine` namespace, so to use this yourself you'll need to set the `REGISTRY` environment variable to your own registry and/or namespace.
 Also, you MUST use a registry that allows for anonymous/public downloads of your images, since as of now (to keep the scripts simple) they do not deal